Out of Eden Walk: Connecting Humanity

 -

-In this Out of Eden Walk workshop series, a group of 25-30 early- to mid-career journalists specializing in stories about the environment, culture, social justice, business, and politics receive training in the art and practice of slow journalism, which expands their professional horizons and opens new lines of potential storytelling—important to any journalist seeking to know and write about what’s happening in the lives of ordinary people in the communities they cover.
-Past workshop collaborators include the Asian College of Journalism, NYU-Shanghai, the Forestry and Grasslands Administration in China, and National Geographic Society.
+In this Out of Eden Walk workshop series, a group of 25 to 30 early-to-mid-career journalists specializing in stories about the environment, culture, social justice, business, and politics receive training in the art and practice of slow journalism.
+The training expands their professional horizons and opens new lines of potential storytelling—crucial for any journalist seeking to know and write about what’s happening in the lives of ordinary people in the communities they cover.
+Past workshop collaborators include the Asian College of Journalism, NYU-Shanghai, the Forestry and Grasslands Administration in China, and the National Geographic Society.
 We’ve conducted workshops in India (Delhi, Kolkata, and Chennai), China (Shanghai, Shenyang), and are planning future workshops on the route ahead in Japan and North America.

 Out of Eden Walk Art and Storytelling Exhibitions

 The inaugural Out of Eden Walk museum exhibition opened at the Institute for Contemporary Arts in Shanghai, China.
-It featured the work of over a dozen artists and impacted tens of thousands of local visitors and workshop participants throughout its three-month duration, spreading awareness about the project and inviting citizens to experience a 6,000-kilometer foot traverse across China.
-Titled “Walked China: Stories Yet to be Told,” the multimedia show was conceived to highlight the diversity of local cultures by presenting stories that roam widely across disciplines and knowledge systems and reflect on how walking changes perceptions of time and being.
-These themes, including how we might approach encounters with unfamiliar cultures and indigenous knowledges as starting points for dialogue, serve to inform the next museum partnership: Out of Eden Walk is collaborating with the curator Sooyoung Leam in South Korea on a “Walked Korea” art show that will debut in the WilloW Gallery in Seoul in December 2024.
-Derived from research conducted during the Korea chapter of the Out of Eden Walk, this exhibition will bring together pieces from artists who have ventured into the field as well as contributors encountered along the road.
-The exhibition will seek to generate open-ended dialogue on walking as an alternative approach to listening and storytelling, and can be complemented with various discursive programs.
-In partnership with local and global individuals and institutions, the Out of Eden Walk nonprofit will helm more in-country museum collaborations with public support in future communities along the forward trail once a year.
+It featured the work of over a dozen artists and inspired tens of thousands of local visitors and workshop participants throughout its three-month duration, spreading awareness about the project and inviting citizens to experience a 6,000-kilometer foot traverse across China.
+Titled “Walked China: Stories Yet to be Told,” the multimedia show highlighted the diversity of local cultures by presenting stories that roam widely across disciplines and knowledge systems and reflect on how walking changes perceptions of time and being.
+These themes, including how individuals and collective populations approach encounters with unfamiliar cultures and Indigenous knowledges as starting points for dialogue, serve to inform the next museum partnership: Out of Eden Walk is collaborating with the curator Sooyoung Leam in South Korea on a “Walked Korea” art show that will debut in the WilloW Gallery in Seoul in December 2024.
+Derived from research conducted during the Korea chapter of the Out of Eden Walk, this exhibition will bring together works from artists who have ventured into the field as well as contributors encountered along the trail.
+The exhibition, complemented by various discursive programs, seems to spur open-ended dialogue on walking as an alternative approach to listening and storytelling.
+In partnership with local and global individuals and institutions, the Out of Eden Walk nonprofit, with public support, will helm yearly in-country museum collaborations in communities along the forward trail.

 Out of Eden Walk Community Storytelling – HomeStories